Maria Assunta Pallotta: Life as a nun

-Pallotta was eager to offer herself to God for the conversion of infidels and was devoted to the Poor Souls in Purgatory; she recited 100 times each day the Eternal Rest and gained indulgences for the Poor Souls.
+Pallotta was eager to offer herself to God for the conversion of others and was devoted to the Poor Souls in Purgatory; she recited 100 times each day the Eternal Rest 100 times each day and gained indulgences for the Poor Souls.
 Her lifelong motto was: "I will become a saint!"
-To her parents - in January 1904 - she wrote: "I ask the Lord for the grace to make known to the world, purity of intention, which consists in doing everything for the love of God, even the most ordinary actions".
+In January 1904 she wrote to her parents, saying, "I ask the Lord for the grace to make known to the world, purity of intention, which consists in doing everything for the love of God, even the most ordinary actions".
 Pallotta made her final vows on 13 February 1904 and not long after learned she would be going to the missions in China.
 Before she departed she had a private audience with Pope Pius X and asked for his blessing; he encouraged Pallotta and gave her his blessing.

-She departed on 19 March 1904 from Naples and arrived on 18 June 1904 in Tong-Eul-Keou; her sole desire being to serve the poor.
-She worked for several months as a cook in an orphanage.
-It was in China that she learned to speak Mandarin.
+She departed on 19 March 1904 from Naples and arrived on 18 June 1904 in Tong-Eul-Keou in Shanxi.
+She worked for several months as a cook in an orphanage and learned to speak Mandarin.

 On 19 March 1905 she learnt that she had contracted typhus and thus on 25 March 1905 - as her health took a steep decline - asked for the Holy Viaticum and the Extreme Unction as well as the sacraments.
 When one of her fellow religious sisters seemed about to die of the disease she asked to die instead.
-On 7 April 1905 she died with the mission's confessor and others around her when all of a sudden a delightful fragrance filled the room similar to violets and incense.
+On 7 April 1905 she died with the mission's confessor and others around her.
 Her final words, in Mandarin, were: "Eucharist!
 Eucharist!"
-Her remains remained in the infirmary, but Chinese Christians stormed the place demanding to experience the miracle for themselves as news of the odor spread.
+It was said that all of a sudden a delightful fragrance similar to violets and incense filled the room.
+Her remains stayed in the infirmary, but local Christians stormed the building demanding to experience the miracle for themselves as news of the odor spread.
 For three days the scent filled the house until her funeral and burial on 9 April 1905.

 The superior of the congregation met with Pius X in a private audience and told him of the odor the late Pallotta emanated; the pontiff expressed a keen interest in her beatification and said: "You have to start the cause and soon!"
 Her remains were exhumed on 23 April 1913 and were found to be incorrupt but with her burial robes disintegrating.
 She is now buried in Tai Yan-Fou.